Royal Caribbean Cruise on Allure of the Seas

-We ate in one of the dining rooms on the early dining.
+We ate in one of the dining rooms during the early dining.
 I did not care much for the dining room as it was very dark.
-The curtains were closed as the view included the life boats.
+The curtains were closed as the view included the lifeboats.
 That deck was convenient to the passenger quarters so it made sense.

-You could get your caffeine fix at Starbucks at one end of Central Park on deck 8 of Allure of the Seas.
-The rest of the park was great for people watching.
+You could get your caffeine fix at Starbucks at one end of Central Park on deck 8 on the Royal Caribbean Cruise ship Allure of the Seas.
+The rest of the park was great for people-watching.
 Of course, there was food available all along that stretch.
 The ice cream shop was a favorite stopping spot.
 We were just taking it all in when a parade started on that deck.
 A spectacular surprise for all of us.
 After it passed us by, we made a run to Sorrento’s for pizza!

 Exercise to Make Room for More

 The ship’s spa had something for everyone.
 They were constantly having special classes in all areas of fitness and nutrition.
-There was a walking/running trail that went all the way around the ship.
+There was a trail for walking or running that went all the way around the ship.
 Someone was always taking advantage of that activity.